intel/tsffs/simple-example/README.md

 If you want to have a visual demo, edit `simple-example/testcode.c` and insert a short wait time (the line is commented accordingly), edit `simple-example/HelloFuzzing/Hello.c` and uncomment the `DEMO` macro definition, and finally edit `confuse-host-if/confuse_ll.c` and remove the `"-batch-mode"` argument from the `execlp` call.

+Right now the `confuse_ll` interface has the name of the AFL shared mem hard coded to `dummy_afl_shm`.
+If you want to see what data comes out of the branch tracer, you need to manually create `/dev/shm/dummy_afl_shm` with a sufficient size.